CMB spectroscopy at third-order in cosmological perturbations: Introduction

-Distortions to the blackbody spectrum of the Cosmic Microwave Background~(CMB) from dissipation of acoustic waves have been intensely investigated for the study of the primordial density perturbations which provide us with rich information on cosmic inflation~\cite{inflation,Sunyaev:1970eu,Hu:1994bz,Chluba:2011hw,Chluba:2012we,Chluba:2012gq}.
-The effect is known to be second-order in the cosmological perturbations; therefore, the ensemble averages of the distortions directly arise from the primordial power spectrum, and its anisotropy can be related to the primordial bispectrum~(and hence to primordial non-Gaussianity)~\cite{Pajer:2012vz,Ganc:2012ae,Pajer:2013oca,Biagetti:2013sr,Ota:2014iva,Emami:2015xqa,Shiraishi:2015lma,Bartolo:2015fqz,Bartolo:2015fqz,Shiraishi:2016hjd,Ravenni:2017lgw,Chluba:2016aln,Khatri:2015tla}.
-The CMB spectral distortions are usually classified into two types: $\mu$ and $y$, the chemical potential and the Compton $y$ parameter, respectively~(see Refs.~\cite{Khatri:2012tw,Chluba:2013pya} for other types of spectral distortions).
-The monopole of the $\mu$ and the $y$-distortions from acoustic damping can be estimated as $10^{-8}$ and $10^{-9}$ for almost scale-invariant Gaussian adiabatic perturbations, and they are the target of next generation of space missions~\cite{Kogut:2011xw,Andre:2013nfa,Andre:2013afa}.
-Thus, the CMB spectral distortions are known as a powerful tool for observations of the primordial density perturbations.
-In this \textit{Letter}, we point out that a new spectral distortion arises from dissipation of acoustic waves at third-order in the cosmological perturbations, and that its ensemble average can be directly sourced by primordial non-Gaussianity.
-Being third-order in the cosmological perturbations, the signal can be thought of as very tiny.
+Distortions to the blackbody spectrum of the Cosmic Microwave Background~(CMB) from dissipation of acoustic waves have been intensely investigated to study primordial density perturbations which provide us with rich information on cosmic inflation~\cite{inflation,Sunyaev:1970eu,Hu:1994bz,Chluba:2011hw,Chluba:2012we,Chluba:2012gq}.
+The effect is known to be second-order in the cosmological perturbations; therefore, the ensemble averages of the distortions directly arise from the primordial power spectrum, and its anisotropy can be related to the primordial bispectrum~(i.e., primordial non-Gaussianity)~\cite{Pajer:2012vz,Ganc:2012ae,Pajer:2013oca,Biagetti:2013sr,Ota:2014iva,Emami:2015xqa,Shiraishi:2015lma,Bartolo:2015fqz,Bartolo:2015fqz,Shiraishi:2016hjd,Ravenni:2017lgw,Chluba:2016aln,Khatri:2015tla}.
+The CMB spectral distortions are usually classified into two types: $\mu$ and $y$, the chemical potential and the Compton $y$ parameter, respectively~(see Refs.~\cite{Khatri:2012tw,Chluba:2013pya,Khatri:2013dha} for other types of spectral distortions).
+The monopole of the $\mu$- and the $y$-distortions from damping of short wavelength acoustic waves can be estimated as $10^{-8}$ and $10^{-9}$ for almost scale-invariant Gaussian adiabatic perturbations, and they are one of the targets of next generation of space missions~\cite{Kogut:2011xw,Andre:2013afa}.
+Thus, the CMB spectral distortions are known as a powerful tool for observations of the primordial density perturbations on small scales.
+In this paper, we point out another spectral distortion from dissipation of acoustic waves at third-order in the cosmological perturbations, and that its ensemble average can be directly sourced by primordial non-Gaussianity.
+Since it is third-order in the cosmological perturbations, the signal can be thought of as tiny.
 Still, in principle, we can distinguish it from the other types of spectral distortions such as $\mu$ and $y$ because of its peculiar frequency dependence.
-In this \textit{Letter}, we compute such a third-order spectral distortion for the first time.
+In this paper, we compute such a third-order spectral distortion in the early Universe for the first time. \\